kilroyjones/obsidian-reactive-site-builder/markdown_editor/app/course/storage/solid state.md

 ---

-In solid state [[storage]] devices, [[binary]] data is stored with the presence or absence of an electrical charge, meaning there are no moving parts as there are in other storage devices.
+In solid state [[storage]] devices, [[storage/binary]] data is stored with the presence or absence of an electrical charge, meaning there are no moving parts as there are in other storage devices.

 ---